About

 As of early April 2024, I am the Director of the Museum Conservation Institute of the Smithsonian Institution.
 Prior to this appointment, I was Director of the Johns Hopkins Archaeological Museum and Associate Teaching Professor in the Department of Near Eastern Studies at Johns Hopkins University.
 I retain a position as Associate Research Scholar at Johns Hopkins University.

-I am nearly finished with my doctoral dissertation in the interdisciplinary program in Preservation Studies at the University of Delaware (expected graduation May 2024).
+I received my PhD in the interdisciplinary program in Preservation Studies at the University of Delaware.
 My research focuses on uncovering the diverse identities of the immigrants, migrants, women entrepreneurs and enslaved peoples who were among the potters and painters producing ceramics in ancient Athens in the 6th to 4th centuries BCE.
 Here’s a brief description of the project.
+My doctoral dissertation was awarded the Wilbur Owen Sypherd Prize for the 2024 Outstanding Doctoral Dissertation in the Humanities.

 I am the founder and director of Untold Stories, a non-profit organization that centered Black, Indigenous and People of color (BIPOC) voices working in the preservation of cultural heritage.
 Having achieved its aims to begin conversations around these issues, Untold Stories is no longer active as of March 2024.